We were fairly impressed with the Speakers Corner pressing of this album when it came out on Heavy Vinyl in 2001.

 Just play the group’s amazing versions of Watch What Happens, Night and Day, or Jobim’s own Wave to hear the kind of Mendes Magic that makes us swoon.
 For audiophiles it just doesn’t get any better.
 Almost.
 Stillness is still the Ultimate, on the level of a Dark Side of the Moon or Tea for the Tillerman, but the first album and Equinox and specific tracks on their other albums are not far behind.

-The recording itself is Difficult to Reproduce.
-Do not attempt to play it using any but the best front ends.
 The vocals will tear your head off when they start to get loud unless you are using a very good cartridge and arm.
 In a way, this is the perfect record to show how much progress you are making in audio.
 I remember playing these albums only a few years ago and hearing LOTS of harmonic distortion and other unpleasant qualities in the sound.
 With those very same pressings today, the sound is DRAMATICALLY better.

 With a Little Help from My Friends